 Assemble your exercise clothing and equipment

-Be sure to pick shoes designed for the activity you have in mind, as well as for your foot type.
+Be sure to pick shoes designed for the activity you have in mind, as well as for your foot type [insert link to Choosing the right shoe for you doc].
 If you’re planning to buy gym equipment, choose something that’s practical, enjoyable and easy to use.